 BLUE banners identify the English Monarchs Series books.

 GREEN banners identify the “Companion” books.

-MAUVE banners identify those monarchs without a book, including the three we know are on the way: Henry III, Elizabeth I and James VI/I.
+MAUVE banners identify those monarchs without a book, including those we know are on the way: Elizabeth I and James VI/I.

 Throughout this site the quickest way to a book page is by using the footer links to the main book page.
 You can also use the links to short-cuts to each dynasty.

 Use the link at the foot of each page to comments or corrections.